raphaelgoulart/ya_inputdisplay/README.md

 ## Settings

-Release 0.0.5+ have a Configuration Menu accessible via the `escape` key or the Hamburger Button (as mentioned above).
+Release versions 0.0.5+ have a Configuration Menu accessible via the `escape` key or the Hamburger Button (as mentioned above).
 All available Settings can be adjusted there.

 ### Settings For release 0.0.4 and prior